GiazhenChen/starter-hugo-academi/content/authors/admin/_index.md

     - course: Bachelor of Laws in Laws
       institution: Wuhan University of Technology
       year: 2023
-    - course: Bachelor of Engineering in Artificial Intelligence
+    - course: Bachelor of Engineering in Marine Engineering
       institution: Wuhan University of Technology
       year: 2023